 International Women's Day

 Each year, Griffith celebrates our remarkable women on International Women's Day through a range of events and marketing campaigns.

 Take a look at what we did for International Womens' Day 2019.

 Gender pay equality

-As a Pay Equity Ambassador, Vice Chancellor, Professor Ian O'Connor is committed to helping the WGEA achieve its mission.
+As a Pay Equity Ambassador, Vice Chancellor, Professor Ian O'Connor is committed to ensuring pay equity at Griffith.
 Ambassadors are business leaders who have helped set up new 'norms' and seen pay equity and gender equality more broadly recognised as standard business practice.

 Gender pay gap analysis

-A gender pay gap analysis is conducted annually by the Office of Human Resource Management.
+A gender pay gap analysis is conducted annually by People and Wellbeing.
 This analysis compares a range of factors; including like-for-like, level-by-level and the University wide gender pay gap.
 It assists in identifying and highlighting elements who do not have gender equality within their workforce.

-This information is then used by Office of Human Resources and the University Executive to develop and implement strategies to reduce representation and identify pay gap discrepancies.
+This information is then used by People and Wellbeing and the University Executive to develop and implement strategies to reduce representation and identify pay gap discrepancies.